 Kingston, Jamaica – 17 January 2020: The Banks of the Hope Foundation which was founded by Jeffrey Campbell, better known as Agent Sasco, will be making extraordinary improvements to the way climate change is managed in the Kintyre District of St Andrew.
-The initiative, which includes a rain water catchment system for the Kintyre Community Centre will be funded by the Digicel Foundation as a part of a grant programme with The Queen’s Young Leaders Programme, which supports exceptional young people from across the Commonwealth.
+The initiative, which includes a rain water catchment system for the Kintyre Community Centre that will be funded by the Digicel Foundation as a part of a grant programme with the Queen’s Young Leaders Programme, which supports exceptional young people from across the Commonwealth.

 Chairperson of the Digicel Foundation, Jean Lowrie-Chin, and newly appointed board director, Danielle Stiebel-Johnson, signed an agreement with Agent Sasco to provide grant funding for the rainwater catchment system and retrofitting of the music room.